GenAI Concepts

 General purpose AI (GPAI)

-General purpose AI or GPAI is a new paradigm where very large AI models become competent at a wide range of tasks, often without substantial modification or fine-tuning.
-General purpose AI systems are often large language models.
+General purpose AI is a new paradigm where very large AI models become competent at a wide range of tasks, often without substantial modification or fine-tuning.
+General-purpose AI systems are often LLMs.

-Some general purpose AI systems can be effective at processing various forms of information inputs.They can process audio, video, textual and physical data, and even complex medical or scientific data with enough training.
-Part of the commercial appeal of Foundation Models are their capacity for general purpose applications.
+Some general-purpose AI systems are effective at processing a variety of inputs.They can process audio, video, textual and physical data and even complex medical or scientific data with enough training.
+Part of the commercial appeal of foundation models is their capacity for general-purpose applications.

-*GPT3, GPT4, BLOOM, BERT, stable diffusion, and Dall-E. They are designed for general purposes and are used for downstream natural language processing tasks.
+GPT3, GPT-4, BLOOM (BigScience large open-science open-access multilingual language model), BERT (Bidirectional encoder representations from transformers), Stable Diffusion and DALL-E. These are designed for general purposes and used for downstream natural language processing (NLP) tasks.

 Foundation model

-Foundation models are trained on vast amounts of data at scale including images, texts, audios, videos, or other data types, with less emphasis on data quality so that they can be adapted to a wide range of downstream tasks.
+Foundation models, sometimes called general-purpose AI systems, provide a basis for future modification and fine-tuning for specific tasks.
+They are trained on vast amounts of data at scale, including images, text, audio, video and other data types like 3D models, with less emphasis on data quality so that they can be adapted to a wide range of downstream tasks.

 Frontier model

-Frontier models are larger models with more parameters than existing foundation models.
-They are potentially much more capable than existing models and raise additional safety risks.
+Frontier models are larger than foundation models, with more parameters.
+They are potentially much more capable than existing models and raise additional safety risks particularly when developed for critical applications such as health, social welfare, defense and military

-There are different definitions of Frontier models that use different criteria.
-These definitions are not necessarily exclusive to one another but rather adopt approaches to assessment, potentially leading to various policy discussions and interventions.
+Different definitions of frontier models use different criteria to describe them.
+These definitions are not necessarily exclusive but rather adopt different assessment approaches, potentially leading to alternative policy discussions and interventions.

-The training of the frontier AI model requires computer power exceeding 10^26 integers or floating-point operations (FLOPs) (see Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence).
+Training frontier AI models requires computer power exceeding 1026 integers or floating-point operations (FLOPS) (see the Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence).

-The EU AI Act categorise a general-purpose AI model as having systemic risk if it has high impact capabilities and the cumulative amount of computation used for its training measured in FLOPS (floating point operations) is greater than 10^25 (Article 51, Section 1 Classification rules, CHAPTER V GENERAL-PURPOSE AI MODELS).
+The EU AI Act categorises a general-purpose AI model as having systemic risk if it has high impact capabilities and the cumulative amount of computation used for its training measured in FLOPS is more than 1025 (Article 51, Section 1 Classification rules, CHAPTER V GENERAL-PURPOSE AI MODELS).

 Transformer architecture

-Software processes information by tokens and handle sequences step by step.
-Transformer models process long sequences simultaneously and capture context of the input.
+The software processes information by tokens and handle sequences step by step.
+Transformer models process long sequences simultaneously and capture context from the input.
 They allow developers to train larger networks with more training data at a given scale.

-The central idea of the transformer architecture is attention and self-attention.
+The central idea of transformer architecture is attention and self-attention.

 Attention: When encoding a sentence, the transformer architecture pays attention to each of the words, figuring out which ones are needed to understand the whole sentence and where they appear, giving these higher attention scores.